 TIFF Critic’s Notebook 3: Three Billboards Outside of Ebbing, Missouri and The Killing of a Sacred Deer

-Martin McDonagh and his brother John Michael started making movies about the same time; I’m inclined to give the latter the edge for The Guard, the most uncomplicatedly funny and successful of the films they’ve both made.
-They’re very much brothers with a shared sensibility grown more matched over the years living together as adults, writing their separate work while watching the same movies: a gift for idiomatically spry humor, often in the insult-directed vein, balancing out an attendant tendency to go heavy on Catholic guilt and a fairly simplistic form of moral “complication.”
+Martin McDonagh and his brother John Michael started making movies about the same time; for The Guard, the most uncomplicatedly funny and successful of the films they’ve both made, I’m inclined to give the latter the edge.
+They’re very much brothers with a shared sensibility grown more matched over years spent living together as adults, while they wrote their separate work and watched the same movies: a gift for idiomatically spry humor, often in the insult-directed vein, balancing out an attendant tendency to go heavy on Catholic guilt and a fairly simplistic form of moral “complication.”
 Three Billboards Outside of Ebbing, Missouri sets up its premise fast: it’s been many months since her daughter Angela (Kathryn Newton) was raped and murdered, no arrests have been made and grieving mother Mildred (Frances McDormand) is livid.
 Spying those three long-unused billboards on a rarely-used road, she rents them out and puts up a series of provocative messages demanding to know why more hasn’t been done.
 This doesn’t sit well with the townfolk, most particularly racist cop Jason Dixon (Sam Rockwell); tensions build, etc.

 Unlikely the fairly complicated points Lanthimos was making in, say, Dogtooth by paralleling the tyranny of the family and larger nation-state, or in analyzing how society treats both couples and single people in The Lobster, he seems to be getting at something simpler here: when it’s your life on the line, all ethics go completely out the window.
 It really shouldn’t take nearly two hours or this much elaborate plot scaffolding to prove this simple point, and the plot seems reverse-engineered from a penultimate scene that seems intended simply to get Farrell’s antihero to do the single least likeable thing a character could do onscreen.
 I wouldn’t mind that too much, but the film’s not as funny as usual, which makes it a little ponderous (which is what tends to happen when you open with a needle-drop of some requiem or other).